Best Restaurants in Boston

 Mooncusser Fish House

 Chef Carolyn Johnson takes a multi-pronged approach to serving seafood at this Back Bay stunner.
-The upper level’s fine dining room offers elegant preparations, including gorgeous grilled whole fish; downstairs, Moon Bar pours lovely wines for pairing with oysters and smart little snacks like smoked mussel toast and bluefish pate.
+The upper level’s fine dining room offers elegant preparations, including gorgeous grilled whole fish; downstairs, Moon Bar offers a more relaxed environment to enjoy the same full splay, or simply kick back with lovely wines and smart little snacks like smoked mussel toast.
 Then there’s Cusser’s, a casual lunchtime concept, sending lobster rolls and fish tacos out a takeout window.
 Craving stellar seafood?
 However you want it, it’s here.
 Back Bay, mooncusserfishouse.com.

 — 41. —